MCV-2020-M1-Project/Team5/week3/README.md

 It finds the Bbox of the text using morphological filters.

-### textDetection.py

-Finds the coordinates of the text bbox for each painting.

 ### textReader.py

 With the bbox coordinates, it crops the text region and performs OCR in order to read the text in the image.